Annual Income Statement Guide For Freelancers In Spain

 Making mistakes in the income statement happens often.
 Still, it is not the end of the world.
 The Tax Agency also offers you explanatory videos on carrying out these procedures.

-The most important thing is to know what case you are in and what procedures you have to carry out, and we are going to focus on that in this point of the guide.
+The most important thing is to know what case you are in and what procedures you have to carry out, and we are going to focus on that at this point of the guide.

 6.1.
 Errors to the detriment of the taxpayer